firstclickinc/firstclick/README.txt

 This is the master version of the firstclick repository for use in your local instance of Wordpress.
-You'll need to update the placeholder.gitignore and wp-config.php files and import the database.
+In order to set it up, you'll be updating the placeholder.gitignore and wp-config.php files, and importing the database to your local server.

 Initial Setup